marcosdotme/cz-bitbucket-jira-plugin/README.md

 ]
 ```

-You can create the `prompt_style` key on your config file.
+You can create the `prompt_style` key in your config file.
 This key must be an [*array of inline tables*](https://toml.io/en/v1.0.0#inline-table).
 Each inline table must have two pair of key/value.

 Example: